arkivanov/MVIKotlin/docs/store.md

 ### Initializing a Store

 By default `Stores` are initialized automatically by the `StoreFactory`.
-You can opt-out from the automatic initialization by passing `isAutoInit=false` argument to the `StoreFactory.create(...)` function.
+You can opt-out from the automatic initialization by passing `autoInit=false` argument to the `StoreFactory.create(...)` function.

 > ⚠️ When automatic initialization is disabled, you should manually call the `Store.init()` method.